ml-rn/ANN-Guide/book/00-Overview.md

 ## Problems with Classification

-- Dataset was not finite anymore (6 wheels more than 4 wheels)
+- Datasets can be not finite anymore
-- Let's assume 5000 (insert big number here) 4 wheel cars
-- Let's assume 10 6 wheel cars
+- Let's assume 5000 (insert big number here) 4 wheel cars and 10 cars were 6 wheel cars
 - [1,1,1,1,1,1] is a good car
-- [1,1,1,1,0,0] is a bad car (last 2 vectors were not tracked)
+- [1,1,1,1,0,0] is a also good car (last 2 vectors not tracked)

-## Problems with Infinite/Changing Datasets
+## Problems with Changing Datasets

 - How to adapt to classifications?
 - How to adapt to new dataset vectors?
+- How to adapt to minimally occuring marginal conditions?

 = Evolution Cycles